31 Jul The English Catholic Exiles

 TOP: Father Robert Parsons

-BOTTOM: The English Madonna in Mondroñedo, smuggled to Spain from the old St Paul's Cathedral during the Dissolution of the Monasteries.
+Featured: The English Madonna in Mondroñedo, smuggled to Spain from the old St Paul's Cathedral during the Dissolution of the Monasteries.